DaveDeDave/OpenPDFCreator/README.md

 You can:
 - add images to your pdf dragging them on the 'plus' icon (or by clicking on it)
 - change the pages order by dragging them
-- delete a page after you select it (by clicking on it)
+- delete a selected page by clicking on the 'recycle bin' icon
 - see a (minimal) pdf preview in the sidebar menu

 ### How to run?